geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.7.2 (2017-10-31) =
+- Fix compatibilty with some themes that use javascript to modify form elements
+- Remove recaptcha key/secret from the systemlog

 = 2.7.1 (2017-10-24) =
 - Fix [site_reviews_summary] class attribute